NilavPatel/advance-javascript-concepts/10.var vs let vs const/README.md

 ## const

 `const` has block scope.
 Value can be assinged only once.
+Must be assigned value on time of declaration.

 ```javascript
 const greeting = "say Hi";